 What are the times of your Sunday morning services?
-Our Breaking of Bread (Communion) service begins at 9:30.
-This service is focused on remembering and worshipping Jesus Christ.
-Our Sunday School for children age 3 through high school and Family Bible Hour begin at 11:00.
-A nursery and Spanish translation are provided for our morning services.
+Our Sunday Worship service begins at 10:30 and is devoted to worshipping the Lord and listening to teaching from His Word, the Bible.
+Our Sunday School for children age 3 through high school also begins at 10:30.
+A nursery and Spanish translation are provided for the Sunday Worship service.

 Where do I go when I arrive?
 We encourage you stop at the special visitor welcome table located immediately on your left when you enter the front door.
 We'll be glad to answer your questions and help you find your way around.
 Then come enjoy a free cup of coffee in the Fireside Room with other people who call Westside home.
 You'll receive a warm welcome!

 What is the Lord's Supper that you include in the Sunday Worship service?
 Before going to the Cross to die for our sins, Jesus gathered His closest followers together and asked them to "Do this in remembrance of Me" (Luke 22:19, 1 Corinthians 11:24-25).
 He explained that the bread represents His body and the cup His blood "poured out for the forgiveness of sins" (Matthew 26:26-28).
 Because the act of remembering Christ is so important to Christ, it is a priority for us.
 This is why we remember and worship Him each week.
 If you have trusted Christ as your Savior, we welcome you to partake of the bread and the cup (we offer a choice of grape juice or wine).
 If you are not a believer yet, we request that you do not partake.
 It is our hope that one day you will be able to fully enter into this part of the service.